AdvCosmoExgalSchool/.github/profile/README.md

 Once you have ascertained you have a compatible Python version and setup your environment you can install the Python packages you will need.
 These are listed, along with installation instructions, below.

 - `Synthesizer`: A forward modelling python package.
 To install first clone the repo with `git clone https://github.com/flaresimulations/synthesizer.git`, enter the repo and then run `pip install .`.
+- `Bagpipes`: A Bayesian SED fitting code.
+Install with `pip install bagpipes`.
+- `MulitNest`: Bayesian inference tool.
+Instructions can be found [here](https://bagpipes.readthedocs.io/en/latest/index.html) but if these don't work, `nautilus` should work instead.
 - `CAMB`: Code for Anisotropies in the Microwave Background - Install with `pip install camb`.
 - `cobaya`: Code for Bayesian analysis.
 Install with `pip install cobaya`.
 - `swiftsimio`: A tool for interacting with SWIFT outputs.
 Install with `pip install swiftsimio`.